eelbaz/agentx/README.md

 uvicorn src.app:app --reload
 ```

-Then open http://localhost:8000 in your browser and start chatting with your new coding companion!
+Then open http://localhost:8000 in your browser and start chatting with your new agentic AI companion!

 ## 🔑 LLM Providers